A version of this article first appeared on GradHacker.

 Balance Your Budget

 Ultimately, when reconciling your own priorities with the realities of the housing market, your expenses need to be less than your income.
 If you are simply locked into high housing costs no matter how low a priority it is for you, the rest of your budget is going to be affected.
 But one additional factor to consider is how housing cost might play against other needs like transportation and utilities costs.
 Perhaps a higher base housing cost can become more palatable if it means you can live car-free or have low utility bills.
-For example, are you able to keep your total needs spending to 50% of your net income (recommended in All Your Worth), or at least minimize the whole category?
+For example, are you able to keep your total needs spending to 50% of your net income (recommended in All Your Worth: The Ultimate Lifetime Money Plan*), or at least minimize the whole category?

 If you live in a city where you have good housing options across a reasonable range of prices, this is the situation where the rule of thumb might come in handy.
 Calculate what 25-30% of your household take-home pay is and look at what that will get you.
 If you are tempted to spend more than 30% of your income on housing and don’t have to, ask yourself if it’s really that important and if you are going to be able to meet your other financial goals.
 Certainly, you can spend less than 25% if you are so inclined!